mattduff36/tands/docs/google-cloud-setup.md

 ### Create Service Account (for Calendar API)

+**Important: Service accounts are required for server-side calendar operations**

 1. Click "Create Credentials" → "Service Account"
-2. Service account name: "calendar-service"
+2. Service account name: "TSB Calendar Service"
-3. Service account ID: `calendar-service`
+3. Service account ID: `tsb-calendar-service`
+4. Service account description: "Service account for TSB Bouncy Castle calendar integration"
-4. Click "Create and Continue"
+5. Click "Create and Continue"

-5. Grant roles: "Editor" or "Calendar Admin"
+6. **Grant appropriate roles:**
+   - Skip role assignment for now (we'll use direct calendar sharing)
-6. Click "Done"
+   - Click "Continue" → "Done"

+7. **Generate and download service account key:**
-7. Click on the created service account
+   - Click on the created service account
-8. Go to "Keys" tab → "Add Key" → "Create new key"
+   - Go to "Keys" tab → "Add Key" → "Create new key"
-9. Choose JSON format and download the key file
+   - Choose **JSON format** and download the key file
+   - **Important:** Store this file securely and never commit it to version control

+8. **Note the service account email:**
+   - It will look like: `tsb-calendar-service@your-project-id.iam.gserviceaccount.com`
+   - You'll need this email for calendar sharing and environment variables

+### Service Account Security Notes:
+- The downloaded JSON file contains private keys - treat it like a password
+- Store the JSON content in your environment variables (see .env.local.example)
+- Never commit the JSON file to your repository
+- Consider using Google Cloud Secret Manager for production deployments

 ## 4. Share Calendar with Service Account